 10 Best Cities for Nurses Who Have Children

-Some may think travel nursing means being away from your family, but many travel assignments in cities are great for children.
+Some may think contract nursing means being away from your family, but many nursing assignments in cities are great for children.

-Travel nursing with children (and pets!) is easier than you think.
-In fact, there are tons of benefits to travel nursing with family.
+Contract nursing with children (and pets!) is easier than you think.
+In fact, there are tons of benefits to nurses with a family.

-Whether you are a seasoned pro or new to travel nursing with your family, the following list will provide you with cities that are ideal for children.
+Whether you are a seasoned pro or new to contract nursing with your family, the following list will provide you with cities that are ideal for children.

-[CHECK OUT all of the high-pay, short-term travel nursing jobs from NurseChoice.]
+[CHECK OUT all of the high-pay, short-term nursing assignments from NurseChoice.]

 10 Best Cities For Nurses Who Have Children

 Located in the southeast corner of the state, Virginia Beach is rich in arts, culture, and friendly people.
 Besides the ocean, you can visit the city’s famous boardwalk, Beach Street USA.
 This attraction is filled with street artists of all varieties in the summer months.

 Whether you are relaxing on the sand or soaking up the arts scene, Virginia Beach is sure to keep you fulfilled while living in one of the best cities for nurses with a family.

 Sunnyvale, located in the San Francisco Bay area, is full of vibrancy and beauty.
 Taking advantage of the mild, northern California climate, this city offers many outdoor activities amidst its lush, green cityscape and public parks.
 Sunnyvale is part of Silicon Valley, home to the thriving tech world.

 With a low crime rate and great schools, you and your children will love your new home in Sunnyvale, California.